romuloctba/romuloctba/README.md

 ---

-### My carreer so far:

-I have been part of some great teams working for some major players, on different industries worldwide, like:

-- For the Payment/Financial domain, I worked fullstack on fraud prevention dashboards using Angular and cloudfoundry microsservices with springboot.
-- For a 🦄 Retail company as fullstack developer for integrations, API and frontend, mostly with NestJs and React
-- In the Health domain I was a front end developer for telemedicine of the largest diagnosis company of Latin America
-- even in the clothing industry: I worked as a developer for a 3D shoes creation project, that was lots of fun

-*Note*: In the above projects, I was working fulltime for the companies or outsourced.

 *But over the years I worked in lots of other cool projects, as freelancer for many clients.*

-> As mentioned, *I REALLY LIKE TO BUILD COOL STUFF*, so I am often looking for opportunities to put in practice some skills and new tech that I find interest on.
+> I am often looking for opportunities to put in practice some skills and new tech that I find interest on.

-> I built, or helped build, Blogs, Websites, E-commerce, Omni Apps, Interactive Maps and run tracking, IoT integration, Virtual Reality Analytics, Augmented Reality, and even a Blockchain...

----